Updated July 26, 2021.

-In July 2020, the European Court of Justice (CJEU) struck down the Privacy Shield that secured unrestricted EU-US data flow on the grounds that personal data transferred to and stored in the US could not be guaranteed an adequate level of data protection as that under the GDPR.
+In July 2020, the European Court of Justice (CJEU) struck down the Privacy Shield that secured unrestricted EU-US data flow.

-In this blogpost, we guide you through the Schrems II ruling, the European Data Protection Board’s (EDPB) recommendations for assessing and securing data transfers outside of the EU, and the consequences for your website.
+In this blogpost, we guide you through the Schrems II ruling, the new standard contractual clauses (SCCs), and the consequences for your website.

-Use Cookiebot’s powerful scanner to see where in the world your website sends data to.
+Use the unrivaled Cookiebot consent management platform (CMP) and scanner to see where in the world your website sends data to.